Beyond eggplants & peaches: relationship communication IRL

 Popular culture likes to remind us that the key to a successful relationship is communication.
 But what does that look like at the moments when you're feeling ashamed, self-conscious, avoidant, worried about loss, jealous, attracted to multiple people, or feeling trapped in domesticity?
 This interactive and experiential workshop will include an exploration of some of the unique experiences queer guys face when seeking both casual sex and long term relationships.
 We will then delve deeper into our own attachment styles, approaches to open relationships, experiences of jealousy, and the nitty gritty of relationship communication.

-This 5-hour workshop includes four (4) key parts; each one is comprised of psychoeducation, individual or group work, and facilitated discussion.
-A breakdown of content is provided below:
+This workshop includes four (4) key parts; each one is comprised of psychoeducation, individual or group work, and facilitated discussion.

 Part 2 Sexual Interest Inventory

 Participants will reflect on their own awareness of personal (and others’) sexual interests.
 We will discuss themes of body boundaries, use of words and terms in sexual contexts, relationship models, sexual health concerns and preferences, approaches to sexual response, and finally, the range physical and sexual activities that spark interest.
 Individual reflection and larger group discussion will be facilitated.

 Participants will examine ways to manage the impact of rejection and reflect on how they

 personally respond to others’ sexual/romantic requests and proposals.
 We will consider the connections between the sexual landscape of gay men’s communities and our attachment style and relationship orientations.

 Participants will explore the specific messages queer guys receive from dominant strai